Technology has changed how we handle marketing; with customers at the heart of marketing, how do you know if your strategy is agile enough?

 Putting customers first in the marketing process has become more critical than ever before, and in turn, the ability to be agile is even more essential.

 So, what exactly is agile marketing, and why does it matter?

 Ann Lewnes, Chief Marketing Officer at Adobe, said: “Marketing agility has become a mandate.
 Leaders need to orient their people, processes, and technology around the customer and drive innovation to do that effectively.”

 In short, agile marketing is a process where marketing teams work in unison to measure the impact of projects and everything therein.
 The ultimate goal is to use feedback from targeted customers and shifts in the market to improve results quickly, transparently, and continuously.
-Agile marketing also helps businesses manage projects and team organizations in the way they prioritize, create, and take in marketing tactics.
+Agile marketing also helps businesses manage projects and team organizations in how they prioritize, create, and take in marketing tactics.

 The benefits of an agile marketing strategy

 According to a Deloitte research dealing with agility, 6 in 10 responders recalled at least one brand that quickly pivoted to better respond to their needs.
 Additionally, 82% of respondents said this led them to do more business with said brand.
 Indeed states, “Agile marketing teams work with a clear strategy that enables them to move faster with purpose.
 Different marketing teams can use data or customer feedback to understand their campaign’s efficiency and direct time and resources accordingly.”

 Beyond customer-centricity, additional benefits of an agile marketing strategy include efficiency and cost-effectiveness, re-skilling and developing talent, and promoting more teamwork collaboration.

 Educational leaders from renowned universities compiled a series of questions that will help you develop your current marketing framework:

 - How does your company understand and process where the market is headed?